Night Terrors in children. Have you ever experienced them?

 You shouldn’t attempt to wake your child when they’re having an episode.
 They may not recognise you and may become more agitated if you try to comfort them.Quote taken from the NHS website regarding Night Terrors and Nightmares.

-One thing we found was a trigger with Mouse.
+One thing we found was a trigger with Mouse and her night terrors.

 Mouse seemed to suffer most with Night Terrors between the age of 3yrs and 5yrs.
 A few factors can cause more frequent nightmares or Night terrors.
 One big thing we found with Mouse was her Diet.